 Do You Really Need Earned Distribution?

 OK, so the answer to this question isn’t black and white.
-Whether or not you really need earned distribution depends on a number of factors, including your goals, your video, your resources, and the performance of your other types of distribution.
+Whether or not you really need earned video advertising and distribution depends on a number of factors, including your goals, your video, your resources, and the performance of your other types of distribution.

 Sometimes, you absolutely need earned distribution.
 If you’re a relatively new or unknown brand, if you serve an especially niche market, or if your earned and paid distribution efforts just aren’t paying off, you need earned distribution.
 Things like strong SEO and organic social shares are crucial to exposing your video content to a new audience and spreading digital word of mouth.
 Sometimes, you just can’t ignore that.

 Sometimes, you can skip (only certain) intentional earned distribution efforts.
 Video in particular has the ability to garner earned media whether you try to or not.
 If you see your views and reach growing without any particular effort, that means you’ve made an incredible video for a product or service with high demand.
 Congratulations!
 That doesn’t discount earned distribution altogether, it just means you don’t need to necessarily push it as your top priority.

 Depending on your industry, very specific earned efforts (like influencer outreach, for instance) may be unnecessary.
 Imagine trying to reach out to influential Instagram stars in the world of stem cell research.
 It’s a tough sell, and you shouldn’t form forced connections where there aren’t any.

 But it’s free, so why not try?
 Ignoring earned distribution totally may not always be a recipe for disaster, but it takes a very low amount of effort and has a high amount of payoff.
 Why not give it a try?
 It’s one of the last steps in your video marketing strategy.
 Something as simple as an email or an organic social media mention could forge a relationship that could bring in huge dollars.
 Isn’t that worth the effort?